On the infinite-depth limit of finite-width neural networks: Discussion on the case of multiple inputs

 \section{Discussion on the case of multiple inputs}

 The result of \cref{prop:main_conv} can be easily generalized to the multiple input case, and the resulting dynamics is still an SDE.
-The generalization to the multiple inputs case is given by \cref{prop:main_conv_multiple} in the Appendix.
+The generalization to the multiple inputs case is given by \cref{prop:main_conv_multiple} in the Appendix.\\

 An important question in the literature on infinite-width neural networks is the behaviour of the correlation of the pre-activations (or the post-activations) for different inputs $a$ and $b$, which is given by $\frac{\langle Y_{\lfloor t L\rfloor}(a), Y_{\lfloor t L\rfloor}(b) \rangle}{\|Y_{\lfloor t L\rfloor}(a)\| \|Y_{\lfloor t L\rfloor}(b)\|}$.
 This correlation can be as a geometric measure of the information as it propagates through the network.
 In the infinite-width-then-depth limit, this correlation (generally) converges to a degenerate limit (a constant value) which results in either a constant or a sharp landscape of the network output and causes gradient exploding/vanishing issues \citep{samuel2017, yang2017meanfield, hayou2019impact}.
 Techniques such block scaling \citep{hayou21stable}, or kernel shaping \citep{zhang2022deep, martens2021rapid} solve this problem and ensure that the correlation is well-behaved in the large depth limit.
+In our case, when the width $n$ is finite and the depth $L$ is taken to infinity, we can define the correlation for two inputs $a \neq b$ and time $t \in [0,1]$ by